OTI Festival 1988: Festival overview

 The festival was held on Saturday 19 November 1988, beginning at 20:00 DST (23:00 UTC).
 It was directed by Roberto O. Muñoz, and presented by Pinky and Juan Alberto Badía.
 The musical director was Oscar Cardozo Ocampo, who conducted the 40-piece orchestra when required.

 The show was opened with Estela Raval performing a song composed for the occasion by Chico Novarro.
 Jaime Torres made a guest performance playing the charango.
 The hosts presented Raúl Velasco with an honorary plaque awarded by the OTI for his contributions to the OTI Festival throughout its history.
 While Pinky was doing one of the presentations, an anonymous intruder entered the stage and greeted her with two kisses.

-The winner was the song "Todavía eres mi mujer" performed by Guillermo Guido representing Argentina; with "Un mundo diferente" by Marco de Brix representing Paraguay placing second; and "De tu boca" by Taty Salas representing the Dominican Republic and "Partiré, buscaré" by Rocky Belmonte representing Peru both placing third.
+The winner was the song "Todavía eres mi mujer", written by Carlos Castellón, and performed by Guillermo Guido representing Argentina; with "Un mundo diferente", written by Antonio Medina Boselli, and performed by Marco de Brix representing Paraguay, placing second; and "De tu boca", written by Juan Luis Guerra, and performed by Taty Salas representing the Dominican Republic, and "Partiré, buscaré", written by Jorge Tafur, and performed by Rocky Belmonte representing Peru, both placing third.
 There was a trophy for each of the first three places.
-The first prize trophy was delivered by Guillermo Cañedo, president of OTI; the second prize trophy by Ricardo Porto, undersecretary of OTI mass communication; and the thrid prize trophy by Nicanor González, president of the OTI programs committee.
+The first prize trophy was delivered by Guillermo Cañedo, president of OTI; the second prize trophy by Ricardo Porto, undersecretary of OTI mass communication; and the third prize trophy by Nicanor González, president of the OTI programs committee.
 The festival ended with a reprise of the winning entry.